SAP-samples/build-codejam/README.md

 * Sets up an SAP Business technology Platform trial account
 * Sets up SAP Build Apps (and user in custom identity provider)
 * Sets up SAP Build Process Automation
-* Sets up a user for the ES5 demo system + destination to ES5 from SAP BTP

 ## How to obtain support